 - Stage 3

 - Cancer has spread to the lymph system and surrounding organs

 - Fewer treatment options available, tends to be more palliative care

 - Stage 4

 - Cancer has spread to the lymph nodes and distant organs

 - Treatment options are strictly palliative at this stage

-New treatments and advancements in current treatments offer mesothelioma patients hope of fighting the disease.
-As a patient, it’s important to seek specialized treatment right away.
-You may also be eligible for clinical trials that could potentially improve your prognosis.
-Learn more about mesothelioma treatment options.
+Patients should seek treatment in specialized centers right away.
+You may also be eligible for clinical trials that could potentially improve your treatment outcomes.

 Veterans account for nearly 30 percent of all mesothelioma cases.
-Why so high?
-Asbestos was used extensively by the military during the mid-1900s in everything from ships and submarines to aircraft and even military barracks and mess halls.
-As a result, many service members (as well as civilian personnel) were exposed carcinogenic asbestos dust and fibers.
-If you served in the military and have been diagnosed with mesothelioma or another asbestos-related illness, you may be eligible to apply for VA benefits.
-Learn more about mesothelioma and veterans, including how to file a VA claim.
+This is due to the military using asbestos extensively during the mid-1900s in everything from ships and submarines to aircraft and even military barracks and mess halls while the mineral was legal.
+As a result, many service members (as well as civilian personnel) encountered carcinogenic asbestos dust and fibers.
+If you served in the military and have mesothelioma or another asbestos-related illness, you may be eligible to apply for VA benefits as well as legal counsel for compensation.